Theory on Covariate-Adaptive Randomized Clinical Trials: Efficiency, Selection bias and Randomization Methods: Selection bias

 \end{theorem} {\bf Proof.} Let $\Lambda^{\ast}_{n-1}(\bm t), \tilde{\bm X}_n^{\ast}$ be independent copies of $\Lambda_{n-1}(\bm t), \tilde{\bm X}_n$ and define $p_m^{\ast}$ and $G_m^{\ast}$ similarly.
 Write $\eta_m=\Lambda_{n-1}( \tilde{\bm X}_n)$, $\eta_m^{\ast}=\Lambda^{\ast}_{n-1}( \tilde{\bm X}_n^{\ast})$, $\eta=\Lambda( \tilde{\bm X})$, $\eta^{\ast}=\Lambda^{\ast}( \tilde{\bm X}^{\ast})$.
 Then

 by the ergodic theorem.
-For the limit value, the second term is positive due to the assumption for guessing in a correct direction.
+For the value of the limit, the second term is positive due to the assumption for guessing in a correct direction.
 The first term is zero because $\ep_{\pi}g(\eta)=1/2$ under the invariant distribution $\pi$, which can be verified by

 The proof is completed. $\Box$

 It is obvious that, if

 then $SB$ attains the minimum value $1/2$ of the selections biases, and every guessing strategy is asymptotically equally useless against the design.
 When the trials do not include the covariate, Wei (1978) defines the adaptive BCD satisfying (\ref{eq:p:convergence}) such that $SB=1/2$.
 But Wei's design does not satisfy (\ref{eqthPowerC2.1}).
 The problem is that, can we find a randomization procedure such that $SB=1/2$ and the condition (\ref{eqthPowerC2.1}) is also satisfied?
 The next section will deal with this problem.